jarret/bannerpunk/README.md

 It explains how the pixel drawing messages are sent from a purchaser to a BannerPunk server via Lightning Network transactions.

+This was built for [Bolt-A-Thon 2](https://boltathon.com/).
+For a short guided introduction, please watch [the submission video](https://youtu.be/9xub9jgajkI).

 # To Draw Pixels as a Client
 The provided clients for [C-Lightning](c-lightning-draw.py) and [LND](lnd-draw.py) work with nearly-identical CLI interfaces.
 Both have `manual` mode and `png` mode.
 The C-Lightning client depends on the official `pylightning` packages (`$ sudo pip3 install pylightning`)